anshunino/anshunino.github.io/_posts/2022-09-21-RL_Splines.markdown

 ## Instance segmentation with pixel embedding
 In the first approach the instance segmentation (differentiating one cells from its neighbor) is done by the proxy of **per pixel classification**.
 What if we could directly optimize for **instance segmentation** within the convolutional network and thus minimize the handcrafting of the cell proposal method ?

-We thus focus on a framework in which the instance segmentation problem becomes a **pixel clustering problem** in a new feature space {%cite deBrabandere2017semantic %}.
+We thus focus on a framework in which the instance segmentation problem becomes a **pixel clustering problem** in a new feature space { deBrabandere2017semantic %}.
 This approach allows predicting instance segmentation with no prior on the number of elements in the image.
-In constrast to other popular instance segmentation methods like Mask R-CNN {%cite he2017mask %}, it does not rely on region proposal followed by classification.
+In constrast to other popular instance segmentation methods like Mask R-CNN { he2017mask %}, it does not rely on region proposal followed by classification.
 Instead of doing pixel classification with a softmax loss, which would limit the number of instances, we can detect any number of instances in an image can be captured.
 Indeed, when predicting instances as one class for each instance, the number of instances is limited by the size of the output vector, i.e. the number of classes.
 Also
-{%cite payer2018instance %} extend this idea by considering a tracking component to the problem, adding recurrent components in the network and using a new similarity measure in the feature space.
+{ payer2018instance %} extend this idea by considering a tracking component to the problem, adding recurrent components in the network and using a new similarity measure in the feature space.

 In this framework each pixel is attributed a **N dimensional vector**, so that every pixel from a same cell has a "similar" vector and pixels from different cells have "non-similar" vectors (the similarity measure may depend on the method used).
 If N=3 you can consider these vectors to be RGB colors, the objective being so that each individual cell is colored uniformly, but different cells have different colors.
 Through the different figures we project our N dimensional vectors to a 3D space with a PCA so that we can display these vectors as colors.
 Using the first two dimensions of the PCA we can plot these pixels as points within this 2D space to better visualize the clustering.